-“This design allows for less overall adjustment to a training regimen for deployment and management of these systems for the integrator and the end user teams,” he says.
+This design allows for less overall adjustment to a training regimen for deploying and managing these systems for the integrator and end-user teams.

-“Additionally, in a managed service, the integrator can remotely monitor and remain abreast of any changes in functionality for the access control devices on the network to ensure they’re all up and running at all times and maintaining the utmost level of support for their end users,” Bransfield says.
-Installation is easier, troubleshooting is simpler, and response times are faster – and for the integrator or managed services provider (MSP), remote monitoring saves the time and money associated with a truck roll to an offsite location.
+Additionally, managed services providers (MSPs) can remotely monitor for changes in functionality for the access control devices on the network to ensure they’re all up and running.
+As a result, installation is also easier, troubleshooting is more straightforward, and response times are faster – and for the integrator or MSP, remote monitoring saves the time and money associated with a truck roll to an offsite location.

 How ACaaS Works for the End User

 - Trading a CAPEX for an OPEX: SaaS allows end users to scale their systems as they add cardholders and locations and avoid significant capital investment in on-premises equipment, upfront software licensing or server and workstation costs.
-Bransfield comments, “The shift from a capital expense to an operational expense allows organizations to better plan for ongoing security expenses.”

 Keys to Success